phunanon/Chika/README.md

 `and` N arg: returns true if all args truthy.

+`=` N arg: equality, returns true if N items are of the same type, length, and byte equality.

+`==` N arg: equity, returns true if N items are of byte equality.

 `vec` 0 arg: returns empty vector.
 `vec` N arg: returns vector of N args.